Places to Visit Close to Aachen

 1. Combine Free Activities with Paid Attractions: Pair hiking in Eifel National Park (free) with a visit to the Red House Museum in Monschau (€4).

-2. Travel Smart: Use regional trains for affordable travel between destinations (€10–20 per trip).
+2. Travel Smart: Use regional trains for affordable travel between destinations (€10–20 per trip, often free with the Deutschlandticket).

 3. Plan Ahead: Check opening hours and book tickets online for discounts on attractions.

-Whether you're traveling on a shoestring budget or ready to splurge, Aachen's surroundings offer diverse experiences that cater to every traveler!
+Whether you're traveling on a shoestring budget or ready to splurge, the surroundings of Aachen offer diverse experiences that cater to every traveler!